bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 Emerald cluster route hosts will be assigned an IP address depending on the data class that was specified in the Gateway Service.

-To get the IP address, contact
+You will need to [contact the APS team](README.md#need-a-hand) to get the IP address that was assigned for your routes.
+This IP address will not change for the route unless the data class changes.

 #### Network policies for upstream

-For services on Emerald cluster, at a minimum both `ingress` and `egress` Network Policies are required to connect the Kong gateway with your upstream service.
+For services on Emerald cluster, both `ingress` and `egress` Network Policies are required to connect the Kong gateway with your upstream service.

 **Upstream ingress policy**: You will need to create an `ingress` Network Policy in your OpenShift project.